 Right between the Heart of Georgia and the coast lies a piece of wilderness that’s begging to meet you.

-Located halfway in-between Macon and Savannah, this area features over 5,000 private acres filled with wildlife.
-Mid Georgia’s land was once a battle ground of the Civil War; many of the historic buildings remained intact during the war which lead to establishing a number of historic areas.
-Prior to the Civil War, central Georgia was home to many American Indians.
-Roaming the land you are sure to encounter many wetlands, forests, fields, and potential artifacts.
+Located halfway in-between Macon and Savannah, central Georgia features over 5,000 private acres bursting with wildlife.
+This land was once a battle ground of the Civil War; many of the historic buildings remained intact during the war, which led to the establishment of a number of historic areas.
+Prior to the Civil War, central Georgia was home to many Native Americans.
+Roaming the land you are sure to encounter many wetlands, forests, fields, and artifacts.

 A hidden gem in the Georgian woods has the room to accommodate groups of many sizes.

 The large lodge sits on the edge of a private pond perfect for honing your bass fishing skills.
-This lodge includes three bedrooms with bunk style sleeping for up to 12 guests.
-The plantation cabin features four guest rooms, for eight guests total.
-Each room sleeps two guests, with most rooms having bunk type beds.
+This lodge includes three bedrooms with bunk-style sleeping for up to 12 guests.
+The plantation cabin features four guest rooms to accommodate up to eight guests.
+Most rooms have bunk-type beds.

-Both locations include two shared bathrooms, common living, kitchen, and dining areas, with outside sitting areas as well.
+Both locations include two shared bathrooms, common living space, a kitchen, and dining areas, as well as outside sitting areas.

 This location requires a two night minimum stay.

 Hunting in Georgia is most commonly for trophy whitetail deer.
-Here you will have access to over 5,000 acres of private land, for fair chase hunting, to score that mature buck you’ve been looking for.
-Year round Georgia allows for meat hog and wild boar hunting to commence.
-Yes, that’s right, hog hunting season open all year!
-Georgia hunting is also well suited for spring turkey hunts.
+Here you will have access to over 5,000 acres of private land for fair chase hunting, to score that mature buck you’ve been looking for.
+Year-round, Georgia allows for meat hog and wild boar hunting to commence.
+Yes, that’s right — hog hunting season is open all year!
+Hunting in Georgia is also well suited for spring turkey hunts.
 Ready to call in a long bearded gobbler?